NeedToUpdate/portfolio/tasks/AI-7.md

 - Updated TechType in techIcon.tsx to include "ai-agents"
 - Added "AI Agents" skill entry to the skills array in skills.ts
 - Created test file to verify AI Agents skill icon rendering
-- Note: Need icon files to be manually created and placed in the appropriate directories
+- Added icon files to public/icons and public/hq_icons directories
 - Prepared Confluence documentation content (to be added when access is available)
+- Committed all changes to the branch